- ホーム

 Full Description

 Yet it is Henry V who dominates the scene.
-The campaign showed Henry not just to be an outstanding warrior - which he undoubtedly was - but a man who was driven by burning ambition who would not tolerate opposition.
-Ruthless, Henry would have been a man who it was difficult to love but even more difficult not to respect.
-The events of his post-Agincourt campaign demonstrate this magnificently.
+The campaign showed Henry to be not just an outstanding warrior - which he undoubtedly was - but a man driven by burning ambition who would not tolerate opposition.
+The ruthless king would have been difficult to love but easy to respect, and the events of his post-Agincourt campaign demonstrate this magnificently.
 Henry came within an ace of becoming king of both England and France.
 He was only deprived of the distinction by his premature death just two months before Charles VI of France died.
-What might have happened had Henry lived for longer is one of the great what-ifs of history.
-Yet even this cannot diminish Henry's greatness.
+What might have happened had Henry lived longer is one of the great what-ifs of history.
+Yet even this cannot diminish his greatness.